Does your dog want to wear clothes or accessories?

 2024

 Dog clothes and costumes can be adorable!
 But how do you know if your pup really likes getting dressed up?
-Here are some things to think about to keep their wellbeing top of mind.
+Here are some things to think about.
 Cuteness and consent can go hand in hand.

 What to consider when choosing an outfit for your dog